 If meat is your thing, order a mixed grill.
 Bacon, pork, chicken, steak, fries and the odd fried tomato served with your choice of sauce.
 Neil prefers the garlic butter.

-Anyone for desert?
+Anyone for dessert?

 Sachertorte (and other cakes)

 Austrian’s famous chocolate cake, featuring layers of chocolate sponge split by a thin layer of apricot jam was created by Franz Sacher in 1832.
 This torte is so famous it even has its own day official day – 5th of December.
 Other must try cakes include Esterhazy-Schnitte (vanilla buttercream, sandwiched between layers of almond meringue), Rehrücken (a chocolate almond cake) or Punschkrapfen, a rum flavoured pastry cake, similar to a petite four.